 - 2.c.(1) To foreign branches of other U.S. banks.
 Report in column A all loans to and acceptances of foreign branches of other U.S. banks. - 2.c.(2) To other banks in foreign countries.
 Report in column A all loans to and acceptances of banks in foreign countries, other than foreign-domiciled branches of other U.S. banks. - 3 Loans to finance agricultural production and other loans to farmers.
 On the FFIEC 041, report in column B and, on the FFIEC 031, report in columns A and B, as appropriate, loans for the purpose of financing agricultural production.
-Include such loans whether secured (other than by real estate) or unsecured and whether made to farm and ranch owners and operators (including tenants) or to nonfarmers.
+Include such loans whether secured (other than those that meet the definition of a "loan secured by real estate") or unsecured and whether made to farm and ranch owners and operators (including tenants) or to nonfarmers.
 All other loans to farmers, other than those excluded below, should also be reported in this item.